pactflow/docs.pactflow.io/website/docs/docs/on-premises.md

 ### Application user requirements

-The PactFlow application does not need any elevated privileges to run.
-It runs under the user `app:app`.
+You can run the application without elevated privileges.
+It runs under the user `app`.

 ### Application port